MORE DADDY MORE!!!

 Friends do you remember what Deuteronomy 7:9 states.
 Here it is, “The Lord your God is God.
 He is the faithful God keeping His covenant of love to thousands of generations for those who love him and keep his commandments.”

-Dads we have the opportunity to touch many many generations by our actions toward our children.
-Dads here are 3 suggestions to impact your children and those generals that follow them.
+Dads, we have the opportunity to touch generations by our actions toward our children.
+Dads, here are 3 suggestions for you to impact your children and those that follow them.

 1) TIME: Give your children your time.
 Time to talk.
 Time to listen.
 Time to encourage and bless your children.
 Whether it’s camping, playing games, going to special events, all help you by giving your children your time.
 They are interested in YOU not in your work, or your office or your friends.
 They need to be with YOU.
 So give them YOUR time.
 WHY?
-Because they really don’t want your money…they want YOU!
+Here’s the “why”

 2) COACHING: By being involved with your children you are more aware of their interests, needs and of course what they are thinking and planning.
 Being with your children you can lead and guide.
 Carey Casey who is CEO of National Center for Fathering says that 27 million children in the United States don’t have a Father presence in the home.
 Did you hear that 27 million children?

 This absence leads to higher rates of poverty, teen pregnancy, substance abuse, violent crime, depression, and ultimately loss of all hope.
-SO DAD’S WE ARE THE KEY to future generations moving out of all these problems and breaking those chains.
-SPEAK INTO THEIR LIVES.
-BUILD THEM UP!
+Bill Glass prison ministry states that over 90% of all male prison inmates had no Dad presence in the home.
+SO DAD’S, YOU ARE THE KEY to future generations moving out of all these problems.

-Thirdly, CHARACTER!
-Dad’s we need to be consistent in living out our values and convictions.
+Thirdly, Dad’s we need to be consistent in living out our values and convictions.
 My son gave me a sign several years ago that reads, “Every Father should remember that one day his children will follow his example instead of his advice.”
-Your children are watching your EVERY action and they will follow YOU, probably not and of our lectures.
+Your children are watching your EVERY action and they will follow YOU.
+Not necessarily your words BUT YOUR EXAMPLE!

-So, my friend, may we not only talk the talk we as Dad’s need to WALK THE WALK.
+So, my friend, don’t only talk the talk, we as Dad’s need to WALK THE WALK.

 In Chicken Soup for the Father’s soul, John Trent wrote about a father who decided to take his children of a “date with Dad” every week.
 He had a 10 year old, a 9 year old and a 2 year old.
 He’d take the 10 and 9 year old every week and they would come home and brag about their “date with Dad”.
 The 2 year old said, why can’t I go?
 The Dad would explain, you’re only 2 and you need to be 3 before you can go.
 The 2 year old demanded, I’m 2 and half and I want to go, NOW.

 Our Bible Boost for today is from Ephesians 6:4, “Father’s do not exasperate your children; instead bring them up in the training and instruction of the Lord.”
-This Sunday is Father’s Day…Dad’ let take the whole family to church, have a picnic as a FAMILY!
-LOVE ON OUR FAMILIES!
-Families that do these things are blessed and strong, even to a thousand generations.
+This Sunday is Father’s Day…take the whole family to church.